csgno1/simpleMesh/README.md

 ## Assumptions...

-- Start with Openwrt images for Raspberry PIs, version 24.10 (TBD)
+- Start with Openwrt images for Raspberry PIs, version 24.10
 - Internet gateway attaches at eth0
 - If internet is available on eth0, it's a gateway node.
 - If nothing is available on eth0, it's a mesh node.